• ESG Homepage

 Management Approach

 The Company has established policies on Quality, Security, Safety, Occupational Health, and Environment (SSHE) as a governance framework across the PTG Group.
 These policies are regularly reviewed by the SSHE Steering Committee to ensure alignment with evolving internal and external contexts.
-The PTG SSHEMS has been developed as the Group’s core management system to standardize SSHE directions, standards, and processes across all subsidiaries.
-All PTG entities are required to implement this system, covering role and responsibility assignment, risk management, operational control, and systematic monitoring.
-The Company conducts internal audits at least once annually, alongside certifications and assessments under international standards such as ISO 9001, ISO 14001, and ISO 45001, to continuously enhance effectiveness and alignment with best practices.
+The Company has developed the SSHE management system of the Group under the name PTG SSHEMS, to serve as the core system for setting direction, standards, and management processes for SSHE, ensuring consistency across the entire Group.
+All PTG Group companies are required to apply this system as a foundation for operations, covering the assignment of roles and responsibilities, risk management, operational control, and systematic monitoring.
+In addition, the Company arranges for the system to be audited at least once a year, together with audits against international standards such as ISO 9001, ISO 14001, and ISO 45001, to continuously enhance effectiveness and alignment with best practices.

 Safety, Occupational Health, and Environmental Structure and Policies